kanacb/nodeSample/GettingStarted.md

 npx @feathersjs/cli generate app

-puth these dependecies into the package.json
+put these dependecies into the package.json

 ```
 "dependencies": {